IndaPlus25/task-7-yea/README.md

     > **Assistant's Note:** We've set up a checklist for you.
 Use it for a last look at your work before handing it in.
 You don't have to, but if you want to check off tasks, just put an "x" in the brackets in the README.md file.

 ### 🐞 Bugs and errors?

-If you find any inconsistencies (spelling errors, grammatically incorrect sentences etc) or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-23/help/issues/new) with the title "Task *x* Error: *summary of error here*".
+If you find any inconsistencies (spelling errors, grammatically incorrect sentences etc) or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-24/help/issues/new) with the title "Task *x* Error: *summary of error here*".
 Found bugs will be rewarded by mentions in the acknowledgment section.

-### 🙏 Acknowledgment
+### 🙏 Acknowledgments

 This task was designed by                <br>
 [Linus Östlund](mailto:linusost@kth.se)  <br>
 [Sofia Bobadilla](mailto:sofbob@kth.se)  <br>